-In accordance with the 2012 Tax Reform, as of 2013, there is an increase in the tax applied on cigarettes so that by 2015 an effective tax rate of 70% is reached.
-Also, there is an increase in the value-added tax on alcoholic beverages from 7.5% to 10.0%, as well as a gradual tax increase so that by 2017 the applied rates are unified.
-Furthermore, an excise tax of 10% was applied on cable television services since December, generating revenue of US\$2.1 million for 2012.
+In accordance with the 2012 Tax Reform, as of 2013, there will be an increase in the tax applied on cigarettes so that by 2015 an effective tax rate of 70% is reached.
+Also, there will be an increase in the value-added tax on alcoholic beverages from 7.5% to 10.0%, as well as a gradual tax increase so that by 2017 the applied rates are unified.
+Furthermore, an excise tax of 10% will be applied on cable television services.
+For additional information see "Summary-Recent Developments-Public Sector Finances-2012 Tax Reform."